How to Become a Counselor in Idaho

 LPC and LCPC License Renewal

-LPC and LCPC licenses in Idaho expire annually.
+LPC and LCPC licenses in Idaho are transitioning to a biennial (two-year) renewal cycle.
+As of October 14, 2025, the Board has begun this transition: not all licenses will be affected immediately.
 License renewal requires payment of the appropriate renewal fee (see above) and completion of continuing education.

 Continuing Education